Jack Blocker: American Idol

 Blocker auditioned in Nashville with his original song, "I Was Wrong".
 Luke Bryan voted "yes", but Katy Perry voted "no" citing that the faces he pulled while singing were distracting.
 Lionel Richie was on the fence, but decided to vote "no".
 After Blocker left the room, he questioned his decision, while the crew lambasted the judges.
 Richie took a vote and the entire crew plus Ryan Seacrest voted to bring Blocker back in for a "yes", after which they gave him a golden ticket to Hollywood.

-In Hollywood, Blocker practiced singing in the mirror in order to subdue his facial contortions that initially turned off Perry.
+In Hollywood, Blocker practiced singing in the mirror to subdue his facial contortions that initially turned off Perry.
 He sang "Your Cheatin' Heart" by Hank Williams Sr. and advanced onto the next round.
 After singing "You Should've Seen the Other Guy" by Nathaniel Rateliff, the judges brought a portion of the crew out to announce along with them that he made the Top 24.

 For his Top 24 performance at Disney's Aulani resort in Hawaii, Blocker sang "Rainbow" by Kacey Musgraves and was lauded by the judges (which included guest mentor Jelly Roll).
 Richie declared Blocker was "a storyteller's storyteller".
 Blocker advanced to the Top 20 and subsequently the Top 14, singing "You Don't Mess Around with Jim" by Jim Croce for the voting round and "Feeling Whitney" by Post Malone as his "victory song".